ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 	git checkout -b <branch-name> # Take the current HEAD (the commit checked
 	# out) and create a new branch called <branch-name>

-## Installing arm cross compiler on the host (the host used is Fedora 31 distro)
+## Installing arm cross compiler on the host (the hosts used are Debian Buster and Fedora 31 distros)

+To install on Debian Buster, the following command is used:

+	sudo apt-get install gcc-arm-linux-gnueabihf

 To install on Fedora 31 gcc-arm-linux-gnu.x86_64 (which is not native x86_64 compiler), the following command is used:

 	sudo dnf install gcc-arm-linux-gnu.x86_64

-To install on Debian Buster, the following command is used:

-	sudo apt-get install gcc-arm-linux-gnueabihf

-## u-boot Build
+## U-Boot Build

-Build u-boot using an ARM cross compiler, e.g. Fedora 31 gcc-arm-linux-gnu.x86_64:
+Build U-Boot using an ARM cross compiler, Debian Buster and Fedora 31:

 To make .config file, the following command is required:

+	Debian:
+	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8 am335x-evm_defconfig

 	Fedora:
 	ARCH=arm CROSS_COMPILE=arm-linux-gnu- make -j8 am335x-evm_defconfig

+## Actual U-Boot compilation:

 	Debian:
-	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8 am335x-evm_defconfig
+	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8

-## Actual u-boot compilation:

 	Fedora:
 	ARCH=arm CROSS_COMPILE=arm-linux-gnu- make -j8

+## Actual u-boot compilation for the expert developers (part of porting effort) with no valid .dts tree present

 	Debian:
-	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8
+	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8 EXT_DTB=<path/to/your/custom/built/dtb>

-## Actual u-boot compilation for the expert developers (part of porting effort) with no valid .dts tree present

 	Fedora:
 	ARCH=arm CROSS_COMPILE=arm-linux-gnu- make -j8 EXT_DTB=<path/to/your/custom/built/dtb>

-	Debian:
-	ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j8 EXT_DTB=<path/to/your/custom/built/dtb>

 ## Place MLO and u-boot.img on SD card

-For the BBB board case, two files are generated: MLO and u-boot.img.
+For the BBB board case, two files are generated: MLO and u-boot.img .

 In order to flash the SD card!